 IMPORTANT WARNING: the change of the language used for non-Unicode programs gets applied to ALL non-Unicode programs.
 Therefore, if you need to run another non-Unicode program which uses a completely different character set, you need to change the non-Unicode program language yet again.

 Changing the language used for non-Unicode programs is not that hard.
-Unfortunately the theory is more complicated to explain and understand but hopefully we have done a good job at it.
-If you have any questions don’t hesitate to use the comments form below.
-Also, for more articles on languages, check the articles recommended below.
+Unfortunately the theory is more complicated to explain and understand but hopefully I have done a good job at it.
+If you have any questions don't hesitate to use the comments form below.
+Also, for more articles on working with languages in Windows, check the articles recommended below.